williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 5. Enter every custom scope name.
 4. Select **Create Rule**.

-### Step Three: Test Your Configuration
+### Step Four: Test Your Configuration

 Send an API request for a token to the old private authorization server and the new shared authorization server.
-Both tokens should contain the same scope and claim information.
+Both tokens should contain the same scope and custom claim information, since the reserved claims are slightly different, such as `issuer`.

 <Link to the api doc for the correct operations to use.>

-### Step Four: Change Your Clients to Consume the New Endpoints
+### Step Five: Change Your Clients to Consume the New Endpoints

 Change the endpoints in your clients to the new well-known endpoint for the authorization server you created.